 If you ever wondered what’s behind monastery walls and you have tried to imagine what it would be like to experience the quiet life of a Buddhist nun or monk, now you can: South Korea has a program that lets the visitor experience from a day visit to a short stay inside a Buddhist temple.

-“Templestay” has become so popular with foreign visitors to Korea, there are now 16 temples open to visitors who wish to immerse themselves in Korean Buddhist culture; meditate side by side with the temple monks and nuns; listen to dharma talks; taste temple food; try their hand at calligraphy or simply pick up a rake and help in the garden.
+“Templestay” has become so popular with foreign visitors to Korea, there are 16 temples open to visitors who wish to immerse themselves in Korean Buddhist culture, meditate side by side with the temple monks and nuns, listen to dharma talks, taste temple food, try their hand at calligraphy or simply pick up a rake and help in the garden.